nwtoht-ca/healix-docs/docs/creating-plans/rules/action.md

 * Logout - Logs out the user and ends their session.
 * (More coming soon)

 When *Logout* is selected, the user role that is to be logged out must be selected.
-The user role must have been previously defined in the [User Roles](../../using-healix/user-roles.md) section.
+The user role must have been previously defined in the [Roles](../roles/) section.